Kidney Cancer Genome Sequencing

 The DNA consists of a string of four chemicals.
 These chemicals, which are called bases, are referred to by the first letter of their names: A, T, G, and C. These bases are arranged into different sequences.
 Not all sequences are believed to carry information.
-Those sequences that do carry information are referred to as genes.
-Most genes carry instructions to make proteins.
+Sequences that carry information are referred to as genes.
+Many genes carry instructions to make proteins.
 Proteins serve as the scaffold for the cell and are also responsible for specific activities of cells.

-Every cell in the body has a natural life span and the body makes new cells by a process called “division.”
-During cell division, one cell splits into two cells.
-To do this, the cell copies its own DNA to make two sets.
+Every cell in the body has a natural life span.
+New cells are made by duplicating their contents and dividing into two.
 It is essential that DNA be copied without introducing errors.
 But errors do occur.
 In fact, errors build up as part of the natural aging process (that is why cancer tends to occur more frequently as we age).
 Errors may also be introduced by radiation and chemicals (such as those in tobacco).
 These errors (referred to as mutations) may affect genes encoding proteins that regulate cell growth and division.
-As a consequence, cells may start growing and dividing uncontrollably—and this causes cancer.
+As a consequence, cells may start growing and dividing uncontrollably— this is cancer.
 When these tumor cells gain the ability to leave the tissue and invade blood vessels, they circulate throughout the body and may settle at distant sites causing metastases.

 Technology now allows us to “read” the entire sequence of bases that makes up the DNA or human genome.
-By comparing the sequence of healthy tissue and tumor tissue, we can pinpoint mutations that cells have acquired as they become cancerous.
+By comparing the sequence of healthy tissue and tumors, we can pinpoint mutations that cells have acquired as they became cancerous.
 These mutations tell us the history of the tumor and account for its behavior.